sherryyss/Pre-test/answer1.md

 ### Answer:
 ```
-const isSubset = (firstArray, secondArray) => {
+const isSubset = (arrayA, arrayB) => {
-    for (const valueOfSecondArray of secondArray) {
+    for (const itemOfArrayB of arrayB) {
-      if (!firstArray.some(valueOfFirstArray => valueOfFirstArray === valueOfSecondArray))
+      if (!arrayA.some(itemOfArrayA => itemOfArrayA === itemOfArrayB)) return false
-      return false
     }
     return true
 }
 ```

-O(n^2), The worst case would be if the 2nd array is the subset of the 1st array; In that case, we should go all over every item of the 1st array to check for every item of the 2nd array, which takes a * b steps (a: length of the 1st array, b: length of the 2nd array).
-So the space complexity would be O(n^2)
+O(n^2), The worst case would be if the arrayB is the subset of the arrayA.
+In that case, we should go all over every item of the arrayA to check for every item of the arrayB, which takes a * b steps (a: length of the arrayA, b: length of the arrayB).